 A Bar and Bat Mitzvah is an incredibly special time for families to share – a significant milestone and a rite of passage.

-This new program introduces children preparing for their Bar or Bat Mitzvah, together with their parents, to moving stories of what this rite of passage means to Holocaust survivors.
+This program introduces children preparing for their Bar or Bat Mitzvah, together with their families, to moving stories of what this rite of passage means to Holocaust survivors.

 The program encourages parents and children to think about how meaningful this milestone is.